Oswald-OSEI/Text-Processor-tool/README.md

 4. **Delete History Entry**:
    - Click the `Delete` button to delete the current history entry.

+5. **Clear Entry Fields**:
+   - Click the `Clear Fields` button to clear entry.

 ## Code Structure

 - **Main.java**: Entry point of the application.
 - **TextProcessorController.java**: Controller class handling the UI interactions.
-- **TextInput.java**: Class containing the logic for searching and replacing text, as well as managing the linked list for history tracking.
+- **TextInput.java**: Class containing the logic for searching and replacing text.
+- **DataManager.java**: Class containing the logic for handling data retrieval from arraylist and linkedlist

 ## Contributing